-Jobs Act Provisions - Prior to the Jobs Act, the "Foreign Investment in Real Property Tax Act" (FIRPTA) required a foreign investor who received a REIT capital gain distribution to file a U.S. tax return as though the investor were doing business in

-The Jobs Act modified this rule by treating a capital gain distribution of a publicly traded REIT to a non-U.S. investor as an ordinary dividend so long as the investor owns 5% or less of the distributing REIT "at any time during the taxable year."
-Consequently, the investor is not required to file a U.S. tax return, the branch profits tax does not apply, and the distributing REIT withholds tax at a 30% rate or a lower rate set by a bilateral tax treaty or code section 892.
-See link for applicable withholding rates depending on the residence of the REIT foreign investor.
-The change applied to "taxable years beginning after Oct.
-22, 2004."
+Jobs Act Provisions - Prior to the Jobs Act, the "Foreign Investment in Real Property Tax" (FIRPTA) required a foreign investor who received a REIT capital gain distribution to file a U.S. tax return as though the investor were doing business in the U.S and, if the investor was taxable as a corporation for U.S. tax purposes, possibly to pay a "branch profits tax."
+Furthermore, the REIT was required to withhold a 35% tax on such distribution.
+The Jobs Act modified this rule to treat a capital gain distribution of a publicly traded REIT to a non-U.S. investor as an ordinary dividend so long as the investor owns 5% or less of the distributing REIT "at any time during the taxable year."
+Consequently, the investor is not required to file a U.S. tax return, the branch profits tax does not apply, and the distributing REIT withholds tax at a 30% rate or a lower rate set by a bilateral tax treaty or Code section 892.
+The change applied to taxable years beginning after October 22, 2004.

 Technical Issues Under the Jobs Act - Two technical issues were raised by these provisions.
-First, it was not clear whether the effective date applied to the REIT's taxable year beginning after Oct.
-22, 2004 (thus, generally to distributions made after Jan.
-1, 2005) or to the shareholder's taxable year beginning after Oct.
-22, 2004 (thus, potentially to distributions made to shareholders any time after Oct.
-22, 2004 if their taxable years began after that date).
-Second, because the Jobs Act required that a non-U.S. shareholder not own more than 5% at any time during the taxable year, it would have been difficult for the REIT to determine whether a shareholder owned more than 5% of the REIT after the date of the capital gain distribution but before the end of the taxable year.
+First, it was not clear whether the effective date applied to the REIT's taxable year beginning after October 22, 2004 (thus, generally to distributions made after January 1, 2005) or to the shareholder's taxable year beginning after October 22, 2004 (thus, potentially to distributions made to shareholders any time after October 22, 2004 if their taxable years began after that date).
+Second, because the Jobs Act required that a non-U.S. shareholder not own more than 5% at any time during the taxable year, it would be difficult for the REIT to determine whether a shareholder owned more than 5% of the REIT after the date of the capital gain distribution but before the end of the taxable year.

-Act Changes - Consistent with the TTCA, the Act clarifies that the period of time during which a foreign shareholder may not have held more than 5% of a REIT's stock is the one-year period ending on the date of distribution (rather than the shareholder's taxable year).
-Furthermore, the Act clarifies that the FIRPTA change generally applies to any distribution of a REIT that is treated as a deduction of a REIT for taxable years beginning after date of enactment.
+TTCA 2005 Changes- The TTCA 2005 clarifies that the period of time during which a foreign shareholder may not have held more than 5% of a REIT's stock is the one-year period ending on the date of distribution (rather than the shareholder's taxable year).
+Furthermore, the TTCA clarifies that the FIRPTA change applies to any distribution of a REIT that is treated as a deduction of a REIT for taxable years beginning after date of enactment.

-The TTCA 2005 did not make the change NAREIT had requested concerning a deficiency dividend paid with respect to year prior to 2005.
-Because deficiency dividends are treated as deductions in the year in which they relate (that is, the year in which the REIT failed to satisfy the distribution test), it was theoretically possible that a REIT could make a deficiency dividend including capital gain distributions made after Oct.
-22, 2004, that relates to a taxable year that began prior to Oct.
-22, 2004.
+The TTCA 2005 did not make the change NAREIT requested concerning a deficiency dividend paid with respect to year prior to 2005.
+Because deficiency dividends are treated as deductions in the year in which they relate (that is, the year in which the REIT failed to satisfy the distribution test), it is theoretically possible that a REIT could make a deficiency dividend including capital gain distributions after October 22, 2004, that relates to a taxable year that began prior to October 22, 2004.
+Please let us know whether this issue is substantial enough that would prevent a "clean" opinion to be issued about the non-FIRPTA status of REIT capital gains distributions paid starting in 2005.